Awards honor outstanding faculty members

-Dr. Jung Lee, assistant professor in the Physics and Chemistry Department, received the Karl O. Werwath Engineering Research Award.
+Dr. Wujie Zhang, assistant professor in the Physics and Chemistry Department, received the Karl O. Werwath Engineering Research Award.

-Lee holds a Bachelor of Science in Chemistry from Kyung Hee University at Seoul; a Master of Science in Chemistry from Korea Advanced Institute of Science and Technology; and a Ph.D. in Bioinformatics and Medicinal Chemistry from the University of Texas at Austin.
-Lee joined the faculty in at MSOE in 2011 and is currently part of a team of faculty and students working on a National Science Foundation I-Corp funded research project titled “Developing an Artificial Red-Blood-Cell Product.”
-He also has been involved with the Clinical and Translational Science Institute of Southeast Wisconsin (CTSI), and the MSOE Center for BioMolecular Modeling.
+Zhang holds a Bachelor of Science in Food Science and Engineering and Master of Science in Food Science from University of Shanghai for Science and Technology.
+He earned his Ph.D. in biomedical engineering from University of South Carolina at Columbia.
+Zhang joined the faculty in at MSOE in 2012 and is currently the principle investigator on a National Science Foundation I-Corp funded research project titled “Developing an Artificial Red-Blood-Cell Product.”
+He also is involved with the Clinical and Translational Science Institute of Southeast Wisconsin (CTSI) as an executive committee member of the Regional Device and Drug Development Initiative.

-The Falk Engineering Educator Award was presented to Doug Nelson, P.E.
+The Falk Engineering Educator Award was presented to two members of the faculty: Dr. Wujie Zhang and Dr. Eryn Hassemer.
 The award is given annually to full-time faculty members with less than seven years experience.
 It is a testament to exemplary dedication and performance.
-Nelson is an assistant professor in the Civil and Architectural Engineering and Construction Management Department.
-He received an Associate of Applied Science in Agricultural Engineering from SUNY College of Agriculture and Technology at Morrisville; a Bachelor of Science in Agricultural Engineering from Cornell University and a Master of Arts in Teaching Agricultural Engineering from Cornell University.
+Hassemer is an assistant professor in the Physics and Chemistry Department.
+She received a Bachelor of Science in human biology from the University of Wisconsin-Green Bay and a Ph.D. in cell biology from the Medical College of Wisconsin.

-Dr. Luis G. Rodriguez, adjunct associate professor in the Mechanical Engineering Department, received the Johnson Controls Award, presented to outstanding part-time faculty.
+Beth Slayman, adjunct assistant professor in the Rader School of Business, received the Johnson Controls Award, presented to outstanding part-time faculty.
 The award was inspired by Robert C. Moore, a long-time faculty member in the Electrical Engineering and Computer Science Department.
 The award recognizes the contributions of part-time faculty to the education, motivation and support of the students at MSOE; encourages and recognizes excellence in teaching, both at the undergraduate and graduate levels; recognizes commitment and assistance to students outside of the classroom; and recognizes contributions to the improvement of educational programs and the effectiveness of the learning process at MSOE.
-Rodriguez earned a Bachelor of Science in Mechanical and Electrical Engineering and a Master of Science in Mechanical Engineering from Monterey Institute of Technology and Higher Studies; and a Ph.D. in Mechanical Engineering from the University of Wisconsin-Madison.
+Slayman earned a Bachelor of Science in computer engineering from Case Western Reserve University and a Master of Science in computer engineering from Marquette University.